 Schönbrunn Is there an emergency plan to safeguard the collections?
 In the case of an emergency it is the DLT that, in accordance with the fire brigade, evacuates objects of arts from specially fixed rooms near to the centre of emergency.
 Do you have a safeguarding priority strategy (have you considered sacrificing parts to save others)?
-There are manuals fixing for each room the priority of the objects of arts in it, with pictures of the objects.
-In addition, the same plans are available behind 'hidden doors' in each of the rooms.
+There are manuals fixing for each room the priority of the objects of arts in it, with pictures of the objects of arts in accordance to according to the same series of the objects of arts in it, 'hidden doors' in each of the rooms.
 Do you make a distinction in your treatment of fixed decorative elements and movable items?
 Both are important, the objects are evacuated according to their set priority.
 Do you have temporary storage locations for evacuated items?
 In the short run the evacuated objects are brought to the nearest possible room where they are safe from the incident of emergency.
-In the long run they are brought to either proper storage room in the building or to locations being placed at our disposal in case of emergency via the so-called 'Notfallverbund'.)
-This is an Austrian wide emergency network between institutions / museums, having agreed upon to help out with either staff, equipment, storage room, etc. in case a partner museum needs help after an incident.
-SPSG (Potsdam) We have floor plans with rather rough marking of sections of special attention, according to what the fire brigades asked for.
-These plans give only an idea of a safeguarding priority strategy, this aspect was not yet discussed in within the SPSG.
-There are no exercises (incl. repetition) for staff and/or fire brigades to get experience and training in moving works of art.
-There is no room-for-room list with a hierarchy of works of art.
-If there was a list it would not consequently respect the question of fixed or movable, because there is no strict border in between: a fixed object may hang (like a chandelier), being fixed by screws (like a wall light) or fixed by plaster (like a relief or console).
-There is no temporary storage location for this case yet.
+In the long run they are brought to either proper storage room in the building or to locations being This is an Austrian wide emergency network between institutions / museums, having agreed upon to help out with either staff, equipment, storage room, etc. in case a partner museum needs help after an incident.
+SPSG (Potsdam) - We have floor plans with rather rough marking of sections of special attention, according to what the fire brigades asked for.
+These plans give only an idea of a safeguarding priority strategy, this aspect was not yet discussed in within the SPSG. - There are no exercises (incl. repetition) for staff and/or fire brigades to get - There is no room-for-room list with a hierarchy of works of art - If there was a list it would not consequently respect the question of fixed or movable, because there is no strict border in between: a fixed object may hang (like a chandelier), being fixed by screws (like a wall light) or fixed by plaster (like a relief or console). - There is no temporary storage location for this case yet.